home / mcp / n8n-mcp server

 get_template

-Fetch full workflow templates in various modes.
+Fetch complete workflow JSON from templates in different modes.

 n8n_create_workflow